EXPANSION, FEDERATION AND THE ROYAL VISIT

 The AA Express Locomotive

-During 1898 and early 1899 Woodroofe’s draftsmen were developing plans for the new heavy express engine, and buoyed by the success of the higher pressure boiler fitted to New A class No. 398, they went a step further when fixing a high pressure boiler to another New A, No. 422, and also gave it a new cylinder block, cast with piston valves in place of the slide valves hitherto used.
+During 1898 and early 1899 Woodroofe’s draftsmen were developing plans for the new heavy express engine, and buoyed by the success of the higher pressure boiler fitted to New A class No. 398, they went a step further when fixing a high pressure boiler to another New A, No. 422.
+They gave it a new cylinder block, cast with piston valves in place of the slide valves hitherto used, as piston valves were better able to cope with high pressure steam.
 It was a turning point, with all subsequent broad gauge steam locomotives receiving high pressure boilers and piston valves.

 The Giant Coal Hoppers

-A bold experiment, it was not immediately repeated, but it demonstrated a renewed confidence by the Locomotive, Carriage and Waggon Branch.
+A bold experiment, the OO design was not immediately repeated, but it demonstrated a renewed confidence by the Locomotive, Carriage and Waggon Branch.
 In the last 18 months of the century, Newport had returned to full swing, turning out new wagons at a rate better than one per working day, and new corridor carriages at close to one per week.

-But regardless of where they were built, the Consolidation engines were non-standard with the 167 locomotives built since 1888, and the ten new 4-4-0’s being built at Ballarat, a fact not missed by some critics.
+But regardless of where they were built, the Consolidation engines were non-standard with the 167 locomotives built since 1888, plus the ten new 4-4-0s being built at Ballarat.
+This did not escape some critics.
 ‘Starting Lever’, (almost certainly an engineman), writing for The North Melbourne Courier and West Melbourne Advertiser warned that ‘if this type is adopted, or partially so even, it will sweep away all that Mr. Speight ever did in the matter of standardisation’.

 Woodroffe’s Maid of all Work